 TGax editor: Change the 8th paragrsph in 10.24.4.2.3 as follows:

 The MPDUExchangeTime equals the time required to transmit the MPDU sequence.
 For the case of an MPDU transmitted with Normal Ack policy and without RTS/CTS protection, this equals the time required to transmit the MPDU plus the time required to transmit the expected response frame plus one SIFS.
-Frame exchange sequences for Management frames and the HE TB PPDU are excluded from the used_time update.
+Frame exchange sequences for Management frames and the frames within the HE TB PPDU (#20671) are excluded from the used_time update.
 If the used_time value reaches or exceeds the admitted_time value, the corresponding EDCAF shall no lon-ger transmit QoS Data frames or QoS Null MPDUs using the EDCA parameters for that AC as specified in the QoS Parameter Set element.
-However, a STA may choose to temporarily replace the EDCA parameters for that EDCAF with those specified for an AC of lower priority, if no admission control is required for those ACs.
+When an MPDU is aggregated in A-MPDU, the MPDUExchangeTime for the MPDU is the time used for the primary AC. (#20654) However, a STA may choose to temporarily replace the EDCA parameters for that EDCAF with those specified for an AC of lower priority, if no admission control is required for those ACs.